opnfv/genesis/foreman/docs/src/installation-instructions.rst

 4.  ``deploy.sh`` will now bring up your other nodes, look for logging messages like "Starting Vagrant Node <node name>", "<node name> VM is up!"
 These are indicators of how far along in the process you are.  ``deploy.sh`` will start each Vagrant VM, then run provisioning scripts to inform Foreman they are built and initiate Puppet.

-5. The speed at which nodes are provisioned is totally dependant on your Jumphost server specs.
+5. The speed at which nodes are provisioned is totally dependent on your Jumphost server specs.
 When complete you will see "All VMs are UP!"

 Verifying the Setup - VMs
 -------------------------